 Paragraph 15.06 of MMLR provides that directors of listed company may not hold more than five (5) directorship in listed companies.
 None of the Board members of Comfort Gloves Berhad serve in more than five (5) listed companies.
-During the financial period, none of the Executive Directors of the Company serve as a director on other listed companies.

 Roles and Responsibilities of the Board